Rihay66/3Sisters-Documentation/Engine/Window/src/Window-GLFW.md

 ```
 #### public: getWindowHandle() -> returns glfwWindow*
 * used to grab reference to the window handle context
-* returns glfwWindow* created from initializeWindow(), else returns nullptr when not called
+* returns glfwWindow* created from initializeWindow(), else returns nullptr when initializeWindow() is never called
 ```cpp
 void func(){
 	// grab reference to the window handle